Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/README.md

 in the `adapters.xml` file.

 Only a subset of [all attributes available from JMX](https://sdk.lightstreamer.com/ls-jmx-sdk/5.6.0/api/index.html) are considered for export.
-Currently the filtering criteria are hard-coded in the [enum MBeanFilter](https://github.com/Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/blob/master/src/main/java/com/lightstreamer/utility/metrics/jmx/JMXMetricsCollector.java#L66), but it is planned to implement the possibility of configure these criteria through the 'adapters.xml' configuration file.
+Currently the filtering criteria are hard-coded in the [enum MBeanFilter](https://github.com/Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/blob/master/src/main/java/com/lightstreamer/utility/metrics/jmx/JMXMetricsCollector.java#L66), but it is planned to implement the possibility of configuring these criteria through the 'adapters.xml' configuration file.

 ## Install